MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### Template Haskell

 [Template Haskell](http://hackage.haskell.org/package/template-haskell) is a GHC extension to Haskell that adds compile-time metaprogramming facilities.
 The original design can be found here: http://research.microsoft.com/en-us/um/people/simonpj/papers/meta-haskell/.
 You could have seen part of it in action in the previous section about quasiquoting but it can do much more although quasiquotes are an important part of it.
-Great explanation are [here](https://ocharles.org.uk/blog/guest-posts/2014-12-22-template-haskell.html) and [here](https://markkarpov.com/tutorial/th.html).
+Great explanation is [here](https://ocharles.org.uk/blog/guest-posts/2014-12-22-template-haskell.html) and [here](https://markkarpov.com/tutorial/th.html).

 ## Dependent and Refinement Types